chius-me/ilist/README.md

 - Directory cache and provider-aware thumbnails
 - Cross-mount copy jobs
 - Additional storage drivers after the core interfaces stabilize

+## License

+ilist is licensed under the [GNU General Public License version 3](LICENSE), using the SPDX identifier `GPL-3.0-only`.
+You may use, study, modify, and redistribute the project under the terms of that license.
+Distributed modified versions must remain under GPL v3 and provide the corresponding source code as required by the license.

 Contributions and issue reports should include the Worker version, storage provider, failing route, response code, and a sanitized error message.
 Never include provider tokens or Worker secrets.